-The 2022-23 financial statements were certified without qualification as noted in my audit report.
-However, the audit report did contain an emphasis of matter paragraph associated with the going concern of the City of Derry Airport.
-Key statistics from the accounts are outlined in Section 4.
+The 2023-24 financial statements were certified without qualification as noted in my audit report.
+Key statistics from the accounts are outlined in Section 4 below.

 Work on economy, efficiency and effectiveness

 The Council has in place proper arrangements to secure economy, efficiency and effectiveness in the use of its resources.